Category Archive: Interviews, News, PGT GLOBAL, PGT US, Podcasts, Uncategorized, Videos

 Jun 21, 2018Susan SpiegelComments Off on Three simple, effective ways to help hogs beat the heat this summerFor many reasons, including historically warmer weather and the fact that sows now produce bigger litters, pigs are more susceptible to heat stress, which could potentially affect their performance...

-Jun 16, 2018Susan SpiegelComments Off on Heat stress: How much does it drain your pigs and profits?First in a series - Each year, heat stress costs US pig farmers about $900 million in revenues — about twice the amount lost as a result of the porcine reproductive and respiratory syndrome virus
+Jun 16, 2018Susan SpiegelComments Off on Heat stress: How much does it drain your pigs and profits?Each year, heat stress costs US pig farmers about $900 million in revenues — about twice the amount lost as a result of the porcine reproductive and respiratory syndrome virus

 Jun 04, 2018Susan SpiegelComments Off on Pig Health Today lines up video interviews with top experts at WPXAt least 30 swine-health experts and trend watchers will be interviewed on camera over the next three days as part of Pig Health Today’s news coverage of the 2018 World Pork Expo.